 To use the pen writing style, take your photo/video and then select the “pen” icon in the top right of the screen where your image is displayed.
-Write freely whatever you want!
+Write freely about whatever you want!
 Here’s a couple of options that could help:

 To change the size of the pen there is a vertical scroll bar along the left-hand side of the screen that you can scroll up and down to change the size/thickness of the line.
 To change the pen style you can choose from the selection of styles at the top of the screen.

 Erase by tapping the ‘undo’ icon in the top left corner or choose the eraser to delete the mistakes.
-In order for you to change the colours of the trace just pick a color at the bottom of the screen.
-You can also sample your own personal color by holding down any colour until the palette of colours shows up, then you can you personalise to any colour your heart desires.
+In order for you to change the colours of the trace just pick a colour at the bottom of the screen.
+You can also sample your own personal colour by holding down any colour until the palette of colours shows up, then you can you personalise to any colour your heart desires.